bluelhf/Sprint/README.md

 That means your build was successful. **The mod's jarfile will now be available by first going into the `build` directory, then the `libs` directory.**

 Please note that on Windows you have to change the gradlew.bat file to point to your existing Java 8 installation.
 It's on [line 19](https://github.com/bluelhf/SprintPls/blob/1aa6422fa749e724992eaf731d648ca8d3cacf50/gradlew.bat#L19).

+## I've found a bug!
+How do I report it?

+It's very simple!
+Just go to the [Issues](https://github.com/bluelhf/SprintPls/issues) tab and create a new issue!